How faithful is the BBC's His Dark Materials series to the books?

 “There’s a true love and affection for the material, so I think it has actually been pretty lovingly and meticulously translated into television.
 Is there anything really, really different?
 I don’t think so.”

-And although McAvoy might be correct to say that nothing is really different we have managed to spot a few changes in the series so far – starting with the most recent episode.
+And although McAvoy might be correct to say that nothing is really different, we have managed to spot a few changes in the series so far.
+Let’s start with the most recent episode.

 Episode 3